mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/upgrade/index.md

 enterprise: false
 ---

-Kommander is an addon running on a Konvoy cluster, it will be updated in the same way every [Konvoy addon is upgraded][addons-upgrade].
+Kommander is also an addon running on a Konvoy cluster.
+It is updated in the same way as every [Konvoy addon is upgraded][addons-upgrade].

 When upgrading Kommander, it is recommended you use the equivalent [new version of konvoy CLI and update][konvoy-upgrade] for your `cluster.yaml` file according to the instructions.